 God wants our obedience, not our sacrifices (1 Samuel 15:22; Hosea 6:6; Amos 5:21-24; Micah 6:6-8; Isaiah 1:11; Jeremiah 7:22-23; Proverbs 21:3; Psalm 40:6-8, 51:16-17; Ecclesiastes 5:1; Mark 12:33).

 He wants us to get baptized, read the Bible, receive communion, go to church, tithe, serve, pray, forgive, and love.
-But He wants us to do this because He saved us, not so that we can save ourselves.
+But He wants us to do this because He saved us, not so that we can be saved.

 If you love me, you will keep my commandments.
 (John 14:15)